hdilab/hpm/README.md

 ## Experiment History

+### Experiment #41
+- Change pooling to have similarity between shifted phrases

+### Experiment #40
+- Use of Cupy to accelerate Numpy with GPU

 ### Experiment #39
 - add previous letter as context
 - use k=2 as feedback from higher layer